Shagun-Singh7567/Just-Track/README.md

 ### Password handling
 As quoted by this amazing video (https://www.youtube.com/watch?v=8ZtInClXe1Q&t=146s) I found on password storing by Computerphile, one should ideally NEVER store passwords, which is a flaw I acknowledge in my app currently.
 However, intead of plain text storing, I plan on using an SHA-256 algorithm, which is handled by predefined classes in java to store the string as a byte array and then process it through 64 rounds of operations, finally producing a 256-bit hash.
 Currently, the plan is to use MessageDigest to hash the data securely to produce a 64-character irreversible fingerprint to store the password.

-## To do (features)
-- Integrate crude form of voice input for data input
-- Enable a form of login and user system
-- Use basic data visualization either by importing python libraries or ASCII in terminal